If you want to hammer your quads and build stronger and bigger thighs using the barbells, this blog is for you.

 - Keep your chest up, core tight, back straight, and look forward.
 That’s the start.

-- Inhale!
-And bending at your hips and knees, lower into a squat position until your thigh is parallel to the floor.
+- Bending at your hips and knees, lower into a squat until your thigh is parallel to the floor.

-- Pause for a moment, and pressing through your heels, return to the standing position.
+- Pause for a moment, then press through your heels to return to the standing position.

 Pro Tips: